-In accordance with 2 CFR 200.205, Federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
+In accordance with the Part 200 Uniform Requirements as set out at 2 C.F.R.
+200.205, federal agencies must have in place a framework to evaluate the risks posed by applicants before they receive a federal award.
 To facilitate part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form.